KylerZan23/fitness-trackerV2/README.md

 ## Recent Updates

+- **Workout Entry Feature**: Added a new page for logging individual workouts with exercise details
 - **SSR Authentication Fix**: Updated Supabase client to use cookie-based authentication for SSR compatibility, fixing login redirection issues
 - **Authentication Flow Improvements**: Fixed issues with session persistence and navigation between dashboard and profile pages
 - **Dark Theme UI**: Updated entire application with a consistent dark theme for better visual appeal